 If you are outside of your country of permanent residence when purchasing insurance there are some additional qualifying factors depending on where you are from.
 If you are unsure, please contact the World Nomads customer service department via the contact page and we can advise you further.

-Happy Travels! almost 7 years ago
+Happy Travels! about 7 years ago

 Hi there, Yael from WorldNomads.com here!

 In deciding whether to select South Korea of Britain you should choose the country of residence where you have access to permanent medical care and where you'd be repatriated to if necessary.
 You must also be legally defined as a permanent resident (not temporary) of that country and have a residential address that you can refer to within that country.